aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-env.md

 can use the Dockerfile that is provided out-of-the-box `docker/{{cookiecutter.repo_name}}-poly-vscode.Dockerfile` to build a Docker image to be pushed to your project's container registry (GCR) or you can customise that same Dockerfile to your liking.
-Either way, you are to specify the image to be used for the service.
+Let's build the image:
 {% if cookiecutter.gcr_personal_subdir == 'No' %}
 === "Linux/macOS"